MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/rsmp-least-privilege-monitoring.md

 To configure permissions in Active Directory, perform the following steps:

-1. In Active Directory, create the following domain users for low-privilege access to all target SSRS instances and SQL Server DBE instances hosting reporting database:
+1. In Active Directory, create the following domain users for low-privilege access to all target SSRS instances and SQL Server instances hosting reporting database:

     - SSRSMonitoring
     - SSRSDiscovery